 The other half is when I am creating poster art.
 It's a little bit more planned in contrast to expressive painting.
 The objective is to create something very iconic but also add depth to the artwork without using perspective.
 So I try to use colour, tone, texture and pattern to help create simple and iconic poster artworks.
 I actually find the planning of art to be quite non artistic.
 Who wants to plan it - the fun is in doing it.

-Ultimately, I like iconic shapes, I tend to avoid perspective because I find that it is a cheap trick when it comes to compositions.
+Ultimately, I like iconic shapes.
 I prefer the challenge of creating depth in a piece of artwork by using colour, tone and form.